-- The ambiguity between the ideas and sometimes the complex mechanism creates complication between the spics and stories and confuses them with the product backlogs which ultimately affects the epic hierarchy.
+- The ambiguity between the ideas and sometimes the complex mechanism creates complications between the spics and stories and confuses them with the product backlogs, which ultimately affects the epic hierarchy.
 This makes the story and epic tracking a complicated task.

 - The ambiguity of ideas creates a great deal of uncertainty and waste of useful estimates as the items are unclear due to haziness.

 - The haziness of ideas results in vague effort in the form of whether something is an epic or a user story and time spent tracking information about a backlog item that is intended to be a placeholder for future discussions.

-The easiest thing that can be done to get rid of this ambiguity is to share and communicate the clear understanding of the product, goal, and motive of the project so that the whole team is on the same pace and same ground of work.
-When there will no confusion about the product ideas and the project there will be no ambiguity and no wasted efforts.
+The easiest thing that can be done to get rid of this ambiguity is to share and communicate a clear understanding of the product, goal, and motive of the project so that the whole team is on the same pace and same ground of work.
+When there is no confusion about the product ideas and the project, there will be no ambiguity and no wasted efforts.
 Backlog refinement is necessary to prevent any product backlog so that no time is wasted in categorizing and documenting the backlog.
 The approach must be outcome concentrated rather than fascinating about the different numerous ways of representing the ideas.

 Epic is a great mechanism to monitor the project progress comprising complex features.
-Epic plays the role of a placeholder which can hold multiple stories with a common objective and the stories with a specific scope.
-The epics are divided into several stories or sprints and few sprints together completes one epic.
+Epic plays the role of a placeholder which can hold multiple stories with a common objective and stories with a specific scope.
+The epics are divided into several stories or sprints, and few sprints together complete one epic.
 The project progress can be easily monitored by calculating the completion percentage of the stories which is performed by the client or the stakeholder.
 In a nutshell, epic plays a key role in agile project management during the planning phase as it helps to achieve the desired business goals.
 Dividing the hefty chunk of the project into smaller stories helps the team to focus on the important areas based on the urgency of the stakeholder.